-Pursuant to the relevant laws and regulations of the People's Republic of China (the "PRC"), the Group's subsidiaries in the PRC have joined defined contributions for the employees, such as basic pension scheme, housing fund, basic medical insurance, unemployment insurance, injury insurance and maternity insurance.
+Pursuant to the relevant laws and regulations the PRC, the Group's subsidiaries in the PRC have joined defined contributions for the employees, such as basic pension scheme, housing fund, basic medical insurance, unemployment insurance, injury insurance and maternity insurance.
 The Group makes contributions to the above mentioned schemes at the applicable rates based on the amounts stipulated by the government organisation.
 The contributions are charged to the consolidated statement of profit or loss on an accrual basis.

-Termination benefits are recognised at the earlier of when the group can no longer withdraw the offer of those benefits and when it recognises restructuring costs involving the payment of termination benefits.
+Termination benefits are recognised at the earlier of when the Group can no longer withdraw the offer of those benefits and when it recognises restructuring costs involving the payment of termination benefits.

-(q) Income tax
+(r) Income tax